EvHaus/ev-2019-06-16/README.md

 - `eslint-config-cumul8`: My personal flavor of ESLint rules.
 Mostly here to keep me honest, keep the code quality high and help catch obvious bugs.
 - `flow-bin`: A static typing tool to help increase my code quality and help catch bugs.
 - `flow-typed`: Required by `flow`.
+- `enzyme`: Used to test React components via `jest`.
+- `enzyme-adapter-react-16`: Required by `enzyme`.
 - `husky`: A bit overkill for this use case, but a reminder to myself to run tests after every commit via Git hooks.
+- `identity-obj-proxy`: Required by `jest` in order to be used with CSS Modules.
+- `jest`: The requirements specified that unit tests must be included.
+Jest is the runner I'm most familiar with so I've used that for including tests.
 - `lint-staged`: See note above in `husky`.
 Used for running lint checks on every commit.
 - `prettier-package-json`: Keeps the `package.json` file clean.
 - `stylelint-config-cumul8`: Same as `ESLint` but for CSS code.
 Ensures I adhere to best practices and keep a consistent code style.